neoforged/.github/primers/1.21.6/index.md

     - `PlayerEntry#refreshHasDraftReport` - Sets whether the current context as a report for this player.
     - `SocialInteractionsPlayerList#refreshHasDraftReport` - Refreshes whether the current context as a report for all players.
 - `net.minecraft.client.gui.screens.worldselection.ExperimentsScreen$ScrollArea` class is removed, replaced by the `ScrollableLayout`
-- `net.minecraft.client.model.geom.ModelPart#getExtentsForGui` - Gets the set of vectors representing the part transformed into their approriate space.
+- `net.minecraft.client.model.geom.ModelPart#getExtentsForGui` - Gets the set of vectors representing the part transformed into their appropriate space.
 - `net.minecraft.client.multiplayer.ClientCommonPacketListenerImpl`
     - `showDialog` - Shows the current dialog, creating the screen dynamically.
     - `serverLinks` - Returns the entries of server links the client can access.